Exact Volumes of Semi-Algebraic Convex Bodies: Volumes via differential equations

 Let us now describe how the values of $\vol(C_t)$ can be determined recursively as volumes of lower-dimensional semi-algebraic sets.
 By a {\em slice} of $C_t$, we mean the intersection of $C_t$ with a hyperplane.
-Since the boundary of a slice of smooth set is also smooth, one can make a more general statement about slices of $C_t$ and their volumes. \begin{proposition}[{\cite[Thm.
-7]{Lairez_volumes_semi_algebraic_sets}}] If $f \in \mathbb{Q}[x_1,\ldots,x_n]$ such that the boundary of $\mathcal C = \{x \in \mathbb R^n \mid f(x)>0\}$ is smooth, then for $C$ a union of bounded, connected components of $\mathcal C$, the volume of the slice is a period of the rational function
+Since the boundary of a slice of a smooth set is also smooth, a more general statement can be made about slices of $C_t$ and their volumes. \begin{proposition}[{\cite[Thm.
+9]{Lairez_volumes_semi_algebraic_sets}}] If $f \in \mathbb{Q}[x_1,\ldots,x_n]$ such that the boundary of $\mathcal C = \{x \in \mathbb R^n \mid f(x)>0\}$ is smooth, then for $C$ a union of bounded, connected components of $\mathcal C$, the volume of the slice is a period of the rational function

 on any open interval of adjacent critical values of the projection

 \end{proposition}

 Let $(c_1,c_2) \subset \mathbb{R}$ be such an interval of adjacent critical values for $C_t$.
 The volume of $C_t$ over this interval can be computed by evaluating the integral